-HM215 Advanced ICD-9-CM Coding 3 class hr/wk, 3 cr.
+HM215 Advanced ICD-9-CM Coding

 Focuses on advanced ICD-9-CM coding practices and principles as well as resources for future coding problem solving.

 Prerequisite: HM115 or basic coding experience on the job; HM120 and HM121, or basic knowledge of medical terminology as determined by instructor.
 (All prerequisite courses must be completed with a grade of C or better.)
 Su